joaovictortr/awesome-etl/README.md

 * [Pinball](https://github.com/pinterest/pinball) - "a scalable workflow management platform developed at Pinterest.
 It is built based on layered approach."
 * [TaskFlow](https://wiki.openstack.org/wiki/TaskFlow) - "allows the creation of lightweight task objects and/or functions that are combined together into flows (aka: workflows) in a declarative manner.
 It includes engines for running these flows in a manner that can be stopped, resumed, and safely reverted."
 * [Toil](https://toil.readthedocs.io/en/latest/) - Similar to Luigi, jobs are classes with a run method.
 Supports executing jobs on other machines (workers) which can include AWS spot instances.
+& [Argo](https://argoproj.github.io/) - Container native workflow management system for Kubernetes.
+Supports executing jobs in pods on Kubenertes cluster, with dependencies expressed as a directed acyclic graph.
+Each step of a job is executed in a container, and there is also support for Airflow DAGs.

 ## Job Scheduling
 * [Chronos](https://github.com/mesos/chronos) - "a distributed and fault-tolerant scheduler that runs on top of Apache Mesos that can be used for job orchestration."